Aurora-Hunters/timelapse-maker/README.md

 # TimeLapse Maker

-Simple app for time-lapse assembling.
+Simple application for assembling time lapses.
 Choose a directory with photos, set FPS and resolution and get a video.

 Available on [macOS][mac], [Windows][win] and [Linux][lin].